jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     }
     ```
 1. OSO iteration should complete successfully
+1. Take the backup of volume `vault-data.qcow2`, If in case of a disaster we can restore this volume for signing operation

 ### Vault Creation
 1. Within the Ripple Custody UI, create a new vault with the der base64 public key signature obtained above and the vault id specified within the contracts.